Hatepe eruption

 The Hatepe eruption, named for the Hatepe Plinian pumice tephra layer, sometimes referred to as the Taupō eruption or Horomatangi Reef Unit Y eruption, is dated to 232 CE ± 10 and was Taupō Volcano's most recent major eruption.
 It is thought to be New Zealand's largest eruption within the last 20,000 years.
-The eruption ejected some 45-105 km3 of tephra, of which just over 30 km3 was ejected in approximately 6–7 minutes.
+The eruption ejected some 45-105 km3 of bulk tephra, of which just over 30 km3 was ejected in approximately 6–7 minutes.
 This makes it one of the largest eruptions in the last 5,000 years, comparable to the Minoan eruption in the 2nd millennium BCE, the 946 eruption of Paektu Mountain, the 1257 eruption of Mount Samalas, and the 1815 eruption of Mount Tambora.

 Stages of the eruption

-The eruption went through several stages, with six distinct marker horizons identified.
+The eruption went through several stages, with six distinct marker horizons identified, although phase 5 has at least 26 deposit subunits.
+Most of the stages only affected the immediate surrounds of the caldera and regions to its east due to prevailing wind patterns.
 Despite the uniform composition of the erupted magma, a wide variety of eruptive styles were displayed, including weak phreatomagmatism, Plinian eruptions, and a huge pyroclastic flow.
 Rhyolitic lava domes were extruded some years or decades later, forming the Horomatangi Reefs and Waitahanui Bank.

-Most of the stages only affected the immediate surrounds of the caldera and regions to its east due to prevailing wind patterns.